Connect with others who understand.

 Having four or more episodes of mania or depression within one year is known as rapid cycling.
 Some people with bipolar 1 disorder also have depressive episodes with mixed features.
 This means they have both manic and depressive symptoms at the same time.

-After you’re diagnosed with bipolar 1 disorder, your doctor will work to find the best treatment plan for your needs.
+Once you’re diagnosed with bipolar 1 disorder, your doctor will work to find the best treatment plan for your needs.
 They’ll use one or more medications to manage your manic and depressive symptoms.
 Your treatment plan will also likely include:

 • Psychotherapy (talk therapy), like cognitive behavioral therapy (CBT)